iscc/iscc-specs/docs/specification.md

 ## Definitions

 Base Metadata
-:	Minimal set of required metadata about the content that is identified by an ISCC.
+:	Minimal set of required metadata about the digital media object that is identified by an ISCC.

 Character
 :	Throughout this specification a **character** is meant to be interpreted as one Unicode code point.
 This also means that due to the structure of Unicode a character is not necessarily a full glyph but might be a combining accent or similar.